George Michael: 1987–1989: Faith

-In 1988, Michael embarked on a world tour.
-In Los Angeles, Michael was joined on stage by Aretha Franklin for "I Knew You Were Waiting (For Me)".
-It was the second highest grossing event of 1988, earning $17.7 million.
+In 1988, Michael embarked on a world tour, the Faith Tour.
+In Auburn Hills, Michigan, Michael was joined on stage by Franklin for "I Knew You Were Waiting (For Me)".
+The tour was the second highest grossing event of 1988, earning $17.7 million.
 At the 1988 Brit Awards held at the Royal Albert Hall on 8 February, Michael received the first of his two awards for Best British Male Solo Artist.
 Faith won the Grammy Award for Album of the Year at the 31st Grammy Awards, held on 22 February 1989.
 At the 1989 MTV Video Music Awards on 6 September in Los Angeles, Michael received the Video Vanguard Award.

+1990–1993: Listen Without Prejudice Vol. 1, Red Hot + Dance and Five Live

-According to Michael in his film, A Different Story, success did not make him happy and he started to think there was something wrong in being an idol for millions of teenage girls.
+According to Michael in his 2004 documentary A Different Story, achieving international fame did not bring him happiness, leading him to question the implications of being idolised by millions of teenage fans.
 The whole Faith process (promotion, videos, tour, awards) left him exhausted, lonely and frustrated, and far from his friends and family.
-In 1990, he told his record company Sony that, for his second album, he did not want to do promotions like the one for Faith.
+In 1990, he told his record company Sony that, for his next album, he did not want to do promotions like the one for Faith.

-1990s

-Listen Without Prejudice Vol. 1 was released in September 1990.
+Michael's second studio album, Listen Without Prejudice Vol. 1 was released in Europe on 3 September 1990 and one week later in the US.
 The title is an indication of his desire to be taken more seriously as a songwriter.
-The album was released in Europe on 3 September 1990, and one week later in the US.
-It reached No. 1 in the UK Albums Chart and peaked at No. 2 on the US Billboard 200.
+The album reached No. 1 in the UK Albums Chart and peaked at No. 2 on the US Billboard 200.
 It spent a total of 88 weeks on the UK Albums Chart and was certified four-times Platinum by the BPI.
 The album produced five UK singles, all of which were released within an eight-month period: "Praying for Time", "Waiting for That Day", "Freedom!
 '90", "Heal the Pain", and "Cowboys and Angels" (the latter being his only single not to chart in the UK top 40).
 Michael refused to do any promotion for the album.
 At the 1991 Brit Awards, Listen Without Prejudice Vol. 1 won the award for Best British Album.

 The album's first single, "Praying for Time", with lyrics concerning social ills and injustice, was released in August 1990.
 James Hunter of Rolling Stone magazine described the song as "a distraught look at the world's astounding woundedness.
 Michael offers the healing passage of time as the only balm for physical and emotional hunger, poverty, hypocrisy, and hatred."
 The song was an instant success, reaching No. 1 on the US Billboard Hot 100 and No. 6 in the UK.
 A video was released shortly thereafter, consisting of the lyrics on a dark background.
 Michael did not appear in this video or any subsequent videos for the album.
 The second single from Listen Without Prejudice Vol. 1, "Waiting for That Day", was an acoustic-heavy single, released as an immediate follow-up to "Praying for Time".